Our structure reflects the industries we regulate. Read more about us and what we do.

-Dr Ron Ben-David – Commissioner and Chairperson
+Dr Ron Ben-David – Commissioner and Chair

 He holds a Bachelor of Science (Optom), a Bachelor of Commerce (Hons) and a PhD (Economics).
 In 2005, Ron became a fellow of the Institute of Public Administration (Vic).
-He is a member of numerous advisory councils.
+He is also a member of numerous advisory councils.

 Richard Clarke – Commissioner